-Cookies allow us to recognise and count your visits, and to see how you move around our websites while you are using them.
-This helps us to provide you with a good experience while you browse and to improve the way our websites work, for example by making sure you can find what you need.
+Cookies allow us to recognise and count your visits, and to see how you move around our website while you are using it.
+This helps us to provide you with a good experience while you browse and to improve the way our website works (for example, by making sure you can find what you need).

 Cookies are also set when you:

 - click on social networking buttons in our pages

 As well as the cookies we set, we may use third-party cookies and other similar technologies set by other websites when you visit them to help us to understand some simple information about the age, location and interests of the people who visit our sites.
 Third parties may use these technologies to collect or receive information from our website and elsewhere on the internet and use that information to provide measurement services and to target adverts.

 We only ever use this information in aggregate, and we never use it in combination with any personal information that might identify you.

 You can opt-out of tracking from all participating companies through the European Interactive Digital Advertising Alliance ‘Your Online Choices’ (opens in a new tab) site.
 In the UK, click on the ‘Your ad choices’ menu option (opens in a new tab).

 For general information about cookies, and how to control and disable them, please visit www.allaboutcookies.org (opens in a new tab).